starknet-io/SNIPs/SNIPS/snip-12.md

 In revision `0` the domain object is named `StarkNetDomain`.
 Starting with revision `1` the domain object is named `StarknetDomain`.
-An issue arise when a user using an old version of the wallet that only supports revision `0` receives a request sign with revision `1`.
+An issue arises when a user using an old version of the wallet that only supports revision `0` receives a request sign with revision `1`.
 The outdated wallet, unaware of revision `1` , would calculate the hash differently and therefore produce an invalid signature.
 This is the reason we introduce the change from `StarkNetDomain` to `StarknetDomain`.
-If a dapp requests the wallet to sign something using `StarknetDomain` , it should should fail as it expects `StarkNetDomain` .
+If a dapp requests the wallet to sign something using `StarknetDomain` , it should fail as it expects `StarkNetDomain` .

 ### Account

-The `account` is the contract address of the Account Contract that is signing.
+The `account` is the contract address of the Account Contract that is signed.
 This prevents two accounts from producing the same hash for the same message

 ### Message